flyingcatok/loadbalancing/README.md

 * Full Search

 Algorithms and results are showed in ./doc/poster.pdf or ./doc/slides.pdf.
-You can also modify or/and run  ./src/test/java to check results for yourself.
+You can also modify and run  ./src/test/java to check results for yourself.

 Reference:

-Ishakian, Vatche, Dóra Erdös, Evimaria Terzi, and Azer Bestavros.
+Ishakian, Vatche, DÃ³ra ErdÃ¶s, Evimaria Terzi, and Azer Bestavros.
 "A Framework for the Evaluation and Management of Network Centrality."
 In SDM, pp. 427-438.
 2012.